 - Two years’ experience preferred

 - Live Scan fingerprinting required

-Current interested staff members please submit completed Internal Job Application (attached) to Shelly Lawson at [email protected] until 7/25/2021.
+Please submit completed Internal Job Application (attached) to Leanne Halbert at [email protected] until the position has been filled.